FataHoxha/flow_executor/README.md

 related to MPAN, meter reader, readings and store them in a database.
 In addition, the application allows those information to be viewed and searched through the django admin interface.

-Developed by: Fatbardha Hoxha for the interview at Kraken.

 ## Running the Application Locally
 General info about the application: